steffen-liersch/Liersch.Json/README.md

 Property SLJsonMonitor.IsModified is set to true on any change.

-Property SLJsonMonitor.IsReadOnly can be used disallow changing any node.
+Property SLJsonMonitor.IsReadOnly can be used to disallow changing any node.

 If passing root nodes to external code, CreateMonitor should always be used before.
 Otherwise the external code could cause unexpected side effects.